Skip to main content

 Molecular Characteristics of Thymoma and Thymic Carcinomas

-TETs have the lowest mutational burden of all adult cancers.
+TETs have the lowest tumor mutational burden of all adult cancers.
 Multiplatform analyses have revealed four molecular subtypes that are associated with survival and WHO histological subtypes.
-Mutations in HRAS, NRAS, TP53, and GTF2I have been observed.
-Targetable mutations are uncommon.
+Pathogenic variants in HRAS, NRAS, TP53, and GTF2I have been observed.
+Targetable variants are uncommon.
 Tumor overexpression of muscle autoantigens and increased aneuploidy have also been identified and provide a molecular link between thymoma and myasthenia gravis.[6]

 References: